mak1986/psql-dump-handler/README.md

 ## Why? ##

-When the database dump your data, it might be unsorted just like the example code below.
+When the database dump your data, it might be unsorted just like the example below.

 ```sql
 --